-Where a Conflict of Interest arises at the IFR Panel for a DM, the conflicted DM is required to leave the meeting when discussion and decision making about that case is taking place.
+Where a Conflict of Interest arises at the IFR Panel for a DM, the conflicted DM may be required to leave the meeting when discussion and decision making about that case is taking place, but this will be a decision made by the Chair.
 Any declared Conflicts of Interest are noted within the Panel minutes.